dongahn/resource-query/README.md

 ```

 Internally, here is how `resource-query` uses our scheduling infrastructure
 for matching.
+Upon receiving a `match` command, it creates a Jobspec object
-It simply passes a Jobspec object into a traversal interface
+and simply passes it into a traversal interface of our infrastructure
-of our infrastructure to traverse in a predefined order the resource graph
+to traverse in a predefined order the resource graph
 data store previously populated in accordance with a GRUG file.

 While traversing, the traverser calls back a callback method of the selected
-callback plugin on certain graph visit events.
+matcher plugin on certain graph visit events.
 The matcher callback plugin
 represents a resource selection policy.
 It evaluates the visiting resource
 vertex and passes its score to the infrastructure, which then later uses
 this score information to determine the best-matching resources to select.

 Currently, `resource-query` supports only one traversal type as our scheduling
 infrastructure implements only one type: depth-first traversal on the dominant
-subsystem and up-walk traversal on one or more auxiliary subsystems.
+subsystem and up traversal on one or more auxiliary subsystems.
 The traversal capabilities will be expanded as more advanced types will be
 designed and developed.

 The resource graph data are managed and organized around the concept
 of subsystems (e.g., hardware containment subsystem, power subsystem, network
-subsystem and etc).
-A subsystem is a set of resource vertices and edges
+subsystem, etc).
+A subsystem is a subset of resource vertices and edges
-that form certain relationships.
+within the graph data, which forms certain relationships.
 A matcher subscribes to one of more these named subsystems as its dominant
 and/or auxiliary ones on which matches are performed.